wlswotmd/gef/FAQ.md

 ## Does GEF support i386 16-bit mode (real mode)?
 No, GEF does not support real mode.
 Please consider using other scripts, such as [here](https://astralvx.com/debugging-16-bit-in-qemu-with-gdb-on-windows/).

+## Does GEF support Android?
+I've never tried it, so I don't know.

+I think it will work for userland debugging.
+However, Android does not use glibc, so the heap structure is different.
+Therefore, I think at least `heap` related commands will not work.

+Regarding kernel debugging, I haven't been able to confirm how much the structure is different.

 ## Is it possible to debug userland with GEF when using qemu-system?
 Partially yes.
 I think it can be used when you want to track before and after a system call.